MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 7. A value (Y/N) that indicates whether the transaction is the first signed receipt copy event for the register.
 8. The previous signature for the same register.
 A blank value is used for the first signed receipt copy event.

-You can view the signature of the receipt copy, together with the event data that was used to generate it, on the **Signature** tab of the **Audit events** page in Retail headquarters.
+You can view the signature of the receipt copy, together with the event data that was used to generate it, on the **Signature** tab of the **Audit events** page in Headquarters.

 #### Digital signing of closed shifts